Stocks move lower on Wall Street ahead of Fed news on rates - KESQ

 Wall Street has been closely watching the latest economic data, which is heavy on the employment market this week.
 It has remained strong despite inflation, which is being taken as a sign that the Fed will have to remain aggressive in its fight against high prices.

-Short-term vacation rental marketplace Airbnb slipped 7.1% after warning investors that bookings growth will slow in the fourth quarter.
-Beauty products maker Estee Lauder fell 6.4% after slashing its profit forecast as COVID-19 lockdowns in China and inflation hurt business.
+Short-term vacation rental marketplace Airbnb fell 10.5% after warning investors that bookings growth will slow in the fourth quarter.
+Beauty products maker Estee Lauder slid 7.6% after slashing its profit forecast as COVID-19 lockdowns in China and inflation hurt business.

 Markets in Asia were mostly higher and markets in Europe were mostly lower.